pollfish/docs/ionic.md

 ### 7.3 Get notified when a user is not eligible for a Pollfish survey

-You can be notified when a user is not eligible for a Pollfish survey.
+You can get notified when a user is not eligible for a Pollfish survey.
+In market research monetization, users can get screened out while completing a survey beucase they are not relevant with the audience that the market researcher was looking for.
+In that case the user not eligible notification will fire and the publisher will make no money from that survey.
+The user not eligible notification will fire after the surveyReceived event, when the user starts completing the survey.

 ```js
 pollfish.setEventCallback(pollfish.EventListener.OnPollfishUserNotEligible, (_) => {